MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 share-img: /assets/img/ROMI2.PNG
 tags: [ROMI, MMM, MTA]
 ---
+Ultimately you have to grow the top line, you have to grow revenues in order to succeed.
+(Mix Quantic Accounting to Marketing).

+Greater levels of integrity on the insights.

+Two pillars: Drive financial efficiency and improve marketing effectiveness.

 What techniques provide Marketing the ability to adapt quickly to emerging information?

+Bet on transparency

+What are the right levers?

 Agile is a collective concept that includes different techniques that provide the ability to adapt quickly to new conditions